iawia002/Lulu/README.md

 * If you need to use proxies a lot (in case your network is blocking certain sites), you might want to use `lulu` with [proxychains](https://github.com/rofl0r/proxychains-ng) and set `alias lulu="proxychains -q lulu"` (in Bash).
 * For some websites (e.g. Youku), if you need access to some videos that are only available in mainland China, there is an option of using a specific proxy to extract video information from the site: `--extractor-proxy`/`-y`.

+### Load cookies

+Not all videos are publicly available to anyone.
+If you need to log in your account to access something (e.g., a private video), it would be unavoidable to feed the browser cookies to `lulu` via the `--cookies`/`-c` option.

+**Note:**

+* As of now, we are supporting two formats of browser cookies: Mozilla `cookies.sqlite` and Netscape `cookies.txt`.

 ### Watch a video